hashemirafsan/slash-command-practice/README.md

 ﻿# slash-command-practice
-﻿It is Made for DeviserWeb members
+﻿It is Made for DeviserWeb Card system.
+﻿Here, try to use object oriented programming both part in PHP & MySql ﻿It is Beta version for use , Upgrade will fixed when it's using